networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

    Optional identifier of an Enum type to inherit items from.

-- `"items"`: List<Name (String)>
+- `"items"`: List<Name (String) or Object>

     List of the enumeration values.
-Each item is a Name as defined in the "General information" section.
+Each item is either a Name as defined in the "General information" section, or an object with an id and a list of dependent attributes.
     May look like `[ "Sedan", "Truck or SUV" ]`.

 - `"baseItems"`: Array<String>